adrianjch/IRC_bot/README.md

 The trigger was pulled XX times, XX shots were fired.
 That's XX.XX%.
 Highest streak: XX, broken by XXXXXXXX.

-- ".suicide" returns a random suicide message.
+- ".funnykill" returns a random funny kill message.
 {bot} was so swag that {user} died due to it. #Swag